 I recall driving back home to Charlotte thinking about the Kennedy assassination.
 I was in high school at the time.
 It was a similar feeling of fear for our country, sadness, and grief for so many people.

-One of the positive things I take from this tragic event is I came to know Bob Senn of the Fire Department of New York City.
+One of the positive things I take from this tragic event is I came to know Bobby Senn of the Fire Department of New York City.
 He was there and lived through it, although many of his friends and fellow firefighters did not.
-He, along with so many others, are my heroes.”
+He, along with so many others, are my heroes.

 Personally and professionally I grew tremendously that day, and I think our country did as well.
 The innocence we had as a country was lost, and the confidence I had as a leader was shaken.
 This event was bigger than anything any of us had seen previously or, I would argue, since.
 However, I do think I’m better, stronger, more careful, and much more thoughtful when it comes to devising and providing protection strategies in my professional and personal life.

-Since 9/11 here at Gap Inc., we ultimately integrated corporate security, loss prevention, and business continuity planning into one organization, which I think was brilliant.
-The synergies you get from all three organizations combined with the capability of scaling our response has served us well.”
+Since 9/11 at Gap Inc. (where he worked at the time), we ultimately integrated corporate security, loss prevention, and business continuity planning into one organization, which I think was brilliant.
+The synergies you get from all three organizations combined with the capability of scaling our response has served us well.

-Lisa LaBruno, Senior Vice President of Retail Operations, Retail Industry Leaders Association:
+Lisa LaBruno, Esq.
+Senior EVP Retail Operations & Innovation at Retail Industry Leaders Association (RILA)

 I remember leaving my office and driving directly to my parents’ house.
 Despite the fact that I was a grown woman living on my own, I felt a strong need to be with my family, in the “protection” of my parents.
 As I drove, every fire station’s doors were open, sirens were wailing.
 I remember lying on my parents’ couch that night looking through the skylight in the ceiling and worrying about other planes falling from the sky.
 I remember gathering at the home of a police officer’s wife with other wives and girlfriends and waiting for our husbands and boyfriends to return from New York where they were helping in what was still a search-and-rescue effort.
 I remember these strong, “nothing can get the best of me” guys walking into the house after a day of digging in the rubble, full of soot from head to toe, and defeated; they had not rescued a single person alive.